If you’re reading this, you have an important task at hand. You have to perform a content audit on your assets to see how to make them better.

 But it wasn’t always like this.
 For a long time now, you’ve been creating and publishing content about your target industry for your marketing campaigns.
 A good number of those pieces of content did great and showed up on page one of Google.

 Several others managed to do great as well but didn’t hit the first-page jackpot.
 Still, you managed to get a decent flow of traffic from them over time.
 Others didn’t do very well, and, over time, many of your best-performing pieces of content started dropping in rankings because they were up against better-optimized content.

 And that leads us to our target for today—the content audit.

 A content audit involves taking stock of your existing content assets and reviewing them to uncover insights about how to do your content marketing better.
-In this article, you’ll learn why you need to audit your content, how to do it, and what tools you need for it.
+In this article, you’ll learn why you need to audit your content, how project management helps you, and why you need a project management tool.